-A full description of the installation and configuration process to get the evaluated configuration of the TOE can be found in [10].
-The user will need [11] and [12] just to obtain information on the use of the YaST user interface.
-All steps required to install and configure the TOE for the evaluated configuration are contained in [10].
+A full description of the installation and configuration process to get the evaluated configuration of the TOE can be found in Evaluated Configuration Guide [10].
+The user will need the administration and installation guidance just to obtain information on the specifics of the installation and configuration procedure.
+All steps required to install and configure the TOE for the evaluated configuration are contained in the Evaluated Configuration Guide.